Jamakura/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

-1. In your own words, define closure (1-2 sentences).
+1. In your own words, define closure (1-2 sentences)
+2.
+3. Closure is a way for a child function to utilize the information from the parent function.
+4.
-2. Study the following code, then answer the questions below.
+5. Study the following code, then answer the questions below.

 ```js
 function personalDice(name){